Update

 Closures for Protecting Variables

-• the inner function, displayName can reference (or even modify) the firstName variable because it is inside the scope of the outer function greet
+• The inner function displayName can access (or modify) firstName because it is within the scope of greet.

 Practice